armanio123/StoryTime/stories/tabledemo.md

 ## #Node_Startup_Yes

   Excellent.
-So just talk to me as if I were a human dungeon master and I'll understand what you mean.
+So just talk to me as if I were a human dungeon master and I will understand what you mean.
 Are you ready to continue?

 ## Actions
 * [respond_affirmative](#Node_Root_Introduction)